vobademi/FTEXX00-Ubuntu/README.md

 >
 > and choose a password.

-4b.
+ii.
 Reboot.
 Upon system reboot, you will be greeted with *Shin UEFI key management*.
 Press any key to perform MOK management.

-4c.
+iii.
 Choose `Enroll MOK`, `Continue`, `Yes` and enter the password you've chosen earlier.
 Finally, `Reboot`.

-5. Install libfprint:
+6. Install libfprint:
 ```bash
 ./installlib.sh
 ```

+7. When you see the prompt *PAM configuration*, make sure **Fingerprint authentication** is ticked, and select `Ok`.
+You can press Tab key to go below.

-6. GNOME and GDM have native support for fprint, so you don't need additional configuration on Ubuntu.
+8. GNOME and GDM have native support for fprint, so you don't need additional configuration on Ubuntu.
 Go to **Settings > System > Users > Fingerprint Login** and enroll your fingerprint.
+If you are using a distro that uses SDDM such as Kubuntu, visit [SDDM#Using_a_fingerprint_reader](https://wiki.archlinux.org/title/SDDM#Using_a_fingerprint_reader).

 ## Troubleshooting